Local skiers have big weekend at Far West finals

 On the girls' side, Snow Summit Race Team's (Big Bear, Calif.)
 Elle Williams tied for first place with Sugar Bowl's Sophia Staudenmayer, with each competitor finishing with a combined time of 1:32.29.
 Sugar Bowl skiers Elizabeth Scott (1:33.54), and Anna Zaruby (1:34.30) were next.

-Racing continued the following day at Sugar Bowl with the 14-and-under slalom round, and again skiers from Sugar Bowl put on an impressive display.
+Racing continued the following day at Sugar Bowl with the U14 Plus slalom round, and again skiers from Sugar Bowl put on an impressive display.

 O'Brien returned to the slopes to compete in the event following a second-place finish the day before, and captured first place behind the day's two fastest runs.
 He'd finish with a total time of 1:26.31, which was more than four seconds faster than second place teammate Kazimir Sosnkowski (1:30.65).
 Diamond Peak's Matthew Smallhouse (1:30.80) was third.